mayeager22/AZGBC/README.md

 Adding this line to test GitHub change will get sync'e over to VSTS.

-Testing reduction in scopes of VSTS PAT.
+Testing reduction in scopes of VSTS PAT (changed to right access token this time).